 Located in the Southern part of Puglia, in an area known as Salento, which for us, has by far the most beautiful beaches in Puglia, Punta Prosciutto is the definition of an Italian paradise.
-On your arrival, you will be welcomed by a crystal-clear water, sand beaches and a chilled-out vibe (you can have a better idea of the place on the aerial video below).
+On your arrival, you will be welcomed by a crystal-clear water, sand beaches and a chilled-out vibe.
+Have a better idea of the place on the aerial video below.

 There is only one bar that gives music to the whole beach, as well as drinks and snacks.
 Note that not all of Punta Prosciutto beach is sandy.
 However, even the rocky bits are cool as they serve almost like a deck for you to chill in and sunbath.

 Not more than 5km away from there, there is another must-see beach, the Torre Colimena.
 Don’t miss it!

 If you want to enjoy the best sandy beaches in Puglia, the city of Porto Cesareo is the way to go.
 It’s surrounded by some of the most beautiful beaches in Puglia, including the Torre Lapilo, which is this Italian city plenty of options for accommodation, restaurants, shops and so on.

 As for its good infrastructure and sandy shore, this town is great for travelling with children in Puglia.
 In fact, Porto Cesario is the perfect place to serve as a base for anyone while exploring this region.
 Check here the latest hotel deals in Porto Cesareo.